 Unemployment Claim Determination

 Review your wages and hours carefully.
-If information is wrong, call the claims center at 800-318-6022 (people with hearing or speaking impairments can call Washington Relay Service 711) to request a correction.
+If information is wrong, call the claims center at 800-318-6022 (Monday – Friday from 8 a.m. – 4 p.m. except holidays.
+People with hearing or speaking impairments can call Washington Relay Service 711) to request a correction.
 Please use this sample statement as reference.
 The statement shows your:

 - Weekly benefit amount and your maximum benefits payable – these numbers represent the most you may receive in a week and total amount potentially available on your claim